 a sort of interface to our module so that the implementation is hidden.

-If someone is using our Geometry
+If someone is using our Geometry module, they don’t have to concern

 themselves with functions that we don’t export.
 We can decide to change